aakwei/final-project-starter-repo-2025/src/page3.md

     ${resize((width) => nycNetResourcesChart(nycNetResourcesData, {width}))}
   </div>
 </div>

+These visualizations expose the devastating plateau and cliff that define the current system: families experience an initial rise in net resources as income increases, followed by a dangerous plateau where financial gains stagnate despite continued income growth.
+The most egregious failure occurs at the cliff—a perverse economic trap where families earning around $40,000 actually have fewer net resources than those earning $70,000, creating a system that actively penalizes middle-income advancement.
+This is not a story about people unwilling to work hard or pursue better opportunities; this is a story about families trapped in a structural nightmare, living paycheck to paycheck, unable to afford the risk of earning more because the system will strip away their safety net faster than their income can grow.
+The absurdity of this design cannot be overstated: a system that caps mobility, punishes ambition, and forces working families to choose between financial stability and economic advancement is not a safety net—it is a cage that locks generations into cycles of economic precarity.
+To make all matters worse, households earning 100K+ still incur a perpetual deficit!

 The path forward requires recognizing that **recalculated standards** reveal a crisis far deeper than official measures suggest: poverty rates are systematically undercounted, the public assistance system creates structural traps that penalize upward mobility, and even six-figure incomes fail to provide financial solvency in high-cost urban areas.
 The visualizations demonstrate that solutions must address both the immediate gaps—replacing benefit cliffs with gradual phase-outs modeled after the Earned Income Tax Credit—and the fundamental misalignment between wages, benefits, and the true cost of living.
 By making the Urban Livability Gap tangible, accessible, and specific to their jurisdictions, we provide policymakers with the evidence needed to justify legislative action, design more equitable social policy, and address systemic urban inequality at scale, ensuring this project not only diagnoses problems but catalyzes solutions at every level.